Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] „Pánové,“ řekl se strašně tajuplným výrazem, „nezapomeňte nikdy na stránku 161!“ Zahloubáni do té stránky, nemohli si z toho ničeho vybrat. Že nějaká Marta, na té stránce, přistoupila k psacímu stolu a vytáhla odtud nějakou roli a uvažovala hlasitě, že obecenstvo musí cítit soustrast s hrdinou role.

-Albert is a character from the novel Die Sünden der Väter by Ludwig Ganghofer, mentioned on page 161 of the second part, like Marta.
-The author refers to him as "some Albert".
+is a character from the novel Die Sünden der Väter by Ludwig Ganghofer, mentioned on page 161 of the second volume, like Marta.
+Hauptmann Ságner refers to him as "some Albert".

 Background

-given name Richard was the main hero of the Die Sünden der Väter and is introduced at the very beginning.
-In the serial version of the novel in Neue Freie Presse he appears already in the first part, dated 5 August 1885.
-He lives in Berlin, but is from Bavaria, just like the novels narrator.
-It is already obvious that he is well off.
+Albert (first name Richard) was the main protagonist of Die Sünden der Väter and is introduced at the very beginning.
+In the serial version of the novel in Neue Freie Presse, he appears in the first part, dated 5 August 1885.
+He lives in Berlin, but is from Bavaria, just like the novel's narrator.
+It is clear from the outset that he is well-off[a].

-In order to verify that Albert actually is mentioned on page 161 of the second part one would have to guess what print Hašek referred to and so far this information is not available.
+In order to verify whether Albert is actually mentioned on page 161 of the second part, one would have to determine which edition Hašek referred to, and so far this information is not available.

 Quote(s) from the novel